codingMustache/codingMustache/README.md

 ## Joke of the Day

-Wife: Honey I’m pregnant.

-Me: Well…. what do we do now?

-Wife: Well, I guess we should go to a baby doctor.

-Me: Hm..
-I think I’d be a lot more comfortable going to an adult doctor.
+I went to a Foo Fighters Concert once...
+It was Everlong...

 ## Daily Trivia

-What does the term MIME stand for, in regards to computing?
+What does the computer software acronym JVM stand for?
- 1. Multipurpose Internet Mail Extensions
- 2. Mail Interleave Method Exchange
- 3. Multipurpose Interleave Mail Exchange
- 4. Mail Internet Mail Exchange
+ 1. Java Visual Machine
+ 2. Java Virtual Machine
+ 3. Just Virtual Machine
+ 4. Java Vendor Machine

 <details>
   <summary>Answer</summary>
-  Multipurpose Internet Mail Extensions
+  Java Virtual Machine
 </details>